Email: soha@forwardtraining.me

 Fragmented team alignment

-The Harvard Everest Simulation makes these dynamics visible in real time.
+Harvard’s Mt.
+Everest Virtual Simulation makes these dynamics visible in real time.

 Decision discipline